-LICENSE AGREEMENT
+CONCESSION AGREEMENT

-Proposers should be aware that PPA has a concession license agreement, #B73-SB with NYC Parks (the "Concession Agreement").
+Proposers should be aware that PPA has a concession license agreement, #B73-O with NYC Parks (the "Concession Agreement").
 In accordance with the Concession Agreement, the proposer(s) selected by PPA will operate pursuant to a sublicense with PPA.
+Any resulting agreement between PPA and sublicensee shall be subordinate to that Concession Agreement.
 A copy of the Concession Agreement may be obtained by contacting Patrick Kelly at pkelly@prospectpark.org.
 In the event of a conflict between the terms of the sublicense agreement and the Concession Agreement, the Concession Agreement will control.